snowcap/SnowcapI18nBundle/Resources/doc/index.md

 * say_hello.fr (/fr/say_hello)
 * say_hello.en (/en/say_hello)

+Please note that internally, **SnowcapI18nBundle replace the default router with its own**.
+While this will be fine in most cases, you will run into trouble if you have already using a custom router class.

 ### Using a non-i18n route among i18n routes

 In the above example, every route in @HelloWorldBundle/Controller/ is imported as an i18n route (see the `routing.yml` file).
 While it is quite practical, you might need to keep a few locale-neutral routes